If you are not sure how to organize keys check the ideas below to help you keep them tidy and handy.

 Follow With Organizing

-Now that you’ve successfully completed the process of decluttering, next step you require to take is its proper organising.
+Now that you’ve successfully completed the process of decluttering, the next step requires proper organizing.

 Proceed by placing your primary used keys or in this case, car keys first, followed by all the other keys.
 And that’s it – now you’ll be able to reach for your car keys as soon as possible.
 Below you will find 12 ways you can use to organize your keys.